 You can watch the anime here.
 Get ready to laugh your heart out!

-More Japanese Customs & Traditions on Just One Cookbook
+More Japanese Customs and Traditions

-- 10 Japanese Cultural Activities and Games to do with Kids
+- 12 Japanese Cultural Activities and Games to do with Kids

 - 15 Japanese Desserts to Celebrate the Seasons